camaraproject/Governance/ProjectStructureAndRoles.md

   - Tests are passing reliably (i.e. not flaky) and are fixed when they fail
 - Ensure a healthy process for discussion and decision making is in place and is followed by the Sub Project's Contributors.
 - Work with other Sub Project owners to maintain the Project's overall health and success holistically.

-## FAQ

-**How do I propose a decision?**

-Send an email to the CAMARA Project mailing list with your motion.
-If there is no objection within a reasonable amount of time (1 week after most recent meeting / email announcement of the decision), consider the decision made.
-If there are objections and no consensus can be found, a vote may be called by a Project participant.

-**How do I become a Project participant?**

-To become an official Project participant, you should intend to make ongoing contributions to one or more Sub Project(s).
-At that point you simply have to send a message to <all+subscribe@lists.camaraproject.org> and announce it on the Project mailing list.
-A possible, but not required, graduation path is to become a Codeowner or a Maintainer later.

-**How do I add a Sub Project?**

-As a Project participant, propose the new Sub Project to the Steering Committee.
-If Steering Committee accepts, it creates the Sub Project in the GitHub repository.
-Add at least a README.MD explaining the description and the goal of the Sub Project, a CODEOWNERS and a MAINTAINERS.MD with the Maintainers of the Sub Project (at this point, this probably means you).

-**How do I archive or remove a Sub Project?**

-As a Project participant, propose the removal of a Sub Project to the Steering Committee.
-If Steering Committee accepts, stop all work in the Sub Project, but keep the documentation in the Sub Project’s repository (no archiving).

-**How do I remove an inactive Maintainer?**

-A Maintainer may resign by notifying the Project mailing list and remove his name from the MAINTAINERS.MD.
-A Maintainer with no Project activity for a year will be treated as if the Maintainer had resigned.

-**How do I remove a Project participant?**

-Project participants may resign by notifying the Project mailing list and sending a message to <all+unsubscribe@lists.camaraproject.org>.